4 Strategies to Ensure Business Continuity in a Volatile Economy

 Every company is different, which means that each business must develop its own specific risk management and mitigation strategies according to its own needs.
 Good starting points include the following:

 • Acceptance.
-These strategies recognize the inevitability of the threats to business operations.
+These strategies recognise the inevitability of the threats to business operations.
 Teams would need to anticipate working with diminished resources and possible decreases in productivity.

 • Mitigation.
 Businesses need to have backup strategies such as alternate locations, additional servers, and redundant personnel to guarantee critical operations will still continue despite disruptions.